The Hugs: 2022–2023: True to Your Own Spirit

-2024–present: New Adventure
+2024–2025: New Adventure

 On February 2, 2024, The Hugs announced their eighth studio album, New Adventure.
 Alongside the release of its first two singles, "Till You're Gone" and "From The Stars".
 The album was co-produced by Danny Delegato & Ben Stager in Portland, and recorded in parts of the rural Oregon coast.
 The album was mastered at Svenska Grammofon Studio by Frida Johansson in Gothenburg, Sweden.
 Drawing unique inspiration from singer songwriter Beck, MGMT and 90's synth pop.
 Further explaining the bands new outlook and sound with Eugene Weekly, Danny Delegato said: “We’re trying to go into the future of music, I’ve always written in different genres, no matter what though I like the idea of writing really great pop songs and keeping it simple.”
 As far as the influence of post hip-hop singer-songwriter Beck, Delegato says, “I like how he has an ethos of ‘Try anything once.’
 We tried to do that on this new album.
 A lot of stuff was mysteriously working.
 It's all good timing.”

+2026–present: Waking Up In The Future

+On June 5th, 2026, The Hugs announced their 9th studio album, Waking Up In The Future.
+Alongside the release of its first three singles, "Forever Beyond", "Am I Dreaming" and "Bump In The Night".
+Waking Up in the Future is the ninth studio album by Portland, Oregon alternative pop band The Hugs, released on June 5, 2026.
+Influenced by Britpop, alternative pop, futuristic themes and electronic music, the album explores themes of time, romance, and optimism through a blend of guitar-pop driven songwriting, electronic textures, and cinematic production.

+The album was produced by Danny Delegato and Isaak Boornstein, who also handled mixing and drum programming.
+It was recorded in Portland, Oregon, and mastered by Gus Elg at Sky Onion Mastering.
+The artwork was created by Phoebe Mandles, with layout by Sean Allen and album art photography by Isabelle Baumgartner.

+Danny Delegato performed lead vocals, guitar, bass, drums, synthesizers, and strings, while Isaak Boornstein contributed guitar, backing vocals, synthesizers, and drum programming.